 The warship departed San Diego on 5 August 1964 to begin her llth deployment to the Far East.
-Four days before, the Gulf of Tonkin incident occurred, signalling a stepped-up American involvement in the strife in South Vietnam.
-That involvement dictated the nature of Wedderburn's 7th Fleet assignments for the remainder of her active career.
+Four days before, the Gulf of Tonkin incident occurred, signalling a stepped-up U.S. involvement in the strife in South Vietnam.
+That involvement dictated the nature of Wedderburn's Seventh Fleet assignments for the remainder of her active career.
 During the fall of 1964, she operated off the Vietnamese coast as plane guard and escort for TF 77, duplicating her service during World War II and the Korean War.
 She also provided sporadic gunfire support for units ashore in the Mekong Delta area.
-She departed the newly established combat zone in November for a SEATO weapons demonstration and then put into Subic Bay in the Philippines for upkeep.
+She departed the newly established combat zone in November for a South East Asia Treaty Organization (SEATO) weapons demonstration and then put into Subic Bay in the Philippines for upkeep.

-Wedderburn embarked upon the final western Pacific deployment of her career on 30 September.
-Steaming in company with Hornet (CVS-12), she stopped at Oahu for nine days in mid-October and then continued her voyage to Yokosuka, where she arrived on the 27th.
+Wedderburn embarked upon the final western Pacific deployment of her career on 30 September 1968.
+Steaming in company with antisubmarine warfaresupport carrier Hornet (CVS-12), she stopped at Oahu for nine days in mid-October 1968 and then continued her voyage to Yokosuka, where she arrived on the 27th.
 On the 30th, she accompanied Hornet out of Yokosuka, and together, they laid course for the Tonkin Gulf.
 They arrived in the gulf on 3 November; but, two days later, Wedderburn became an escort forConstellation (CVA-64) for two days.
-After that, she rejoined her old colleague, Hancock.
+After that, she rejoined her old colleague Hancock.
 On 17 November, a recurring sonar problem forced the destroyer to head for Subic Bay, where she remained until 9 December.
 She returned to duty in the Tonkin Gulf on 11 December but remained on station only until the 31st when steam leaks forced her back to Subic Bay.

-Wedderburn earned seven battle stars for World War II service, four battle stars for Korean War service, and six battle stars for service in the Vietnam conflict.
+Wedderburn earned seven battle stars for her World War II service, four battle stars for her Korean War service, and six battle stars for service in the Vietnam War.